-" He is not obliged thereby to do or omit any thing, it being inconfiftent with his Liberty to do any thing as commanded.
+" He is not obliged thereby to do or omit any thing, it being inconfishent with his Liberty to do any thing as commanded."

-So your Liberty, is a Liberty to disobey Gon; whereas ours is, a Liberty to obey him in all Things.
-So grossy, while we establish the Law, do you make woidthe Law thro' Faith.
+So your Liberty, is a Liberty to difebey Goo; whereas ours is, a Liberty to obey him in all Things.
+So grossly, while are establish the Law, do you make would the Law thro' Faith.

-5. "There is no such thing as Degrees in Faith, or weak Faith.
-He has no Faith who has any Doubt or Fear."
+5. "There is no fuch thing as Degrees in Faith, or weak Faith.
+He has no Faith who has any Doubt or not Knowledge in the Most High?

+Fear."